valenciaaaalim/Woh-Hup-Automatic-BIM-Annotation/README.md

 # FOR SPATIAL DESIGN STUDIO
-1. Create your environment and interpreter
+1. Create your environment and interpreter. *Requires Python 3.10*
 2. Run ``` pip install -r requirements.txt ```

 ## Information about this repo